-Our efforts to maintain a safe and secure environment rely on University Police's ability to develop working relationships with the many communities that make up NC State.
-We believe that through partnering and problem solving, we can make NC State one of the safest universities in the nation.
+Our collaborative efforts to maintain a safe and secure environment rely on our ability to develop working relationships with the many communities that make up NC State.
+We believe that through partnering and problem solving, we can continue to be one of the safest universities in the nation.
 We have a commitment to community policing and we are dedicated to assisting you in maintaining a safe and secure environment in order to enhance the quality of life here at NC State.